Gender separation in Judaism: Western Wall

-While during the late 19th century, no formal segregation of men and women was to be found at the Western Wall, conflict erupted in July 1968 when members of the World Union for Progressive Judaism were denied the right to host a mixed-gender service at the site after the Ministry of Religious Affairs insisted on maintaining the gender segregation customary at Orthodox places of worship.
+During the late 19th century, no formal segregation of men and women was to be found at the Western Wall.
 In recent years, the Western Wall in Jerusalem has become a site of conflict and contention between liberal and feminist Jews.
 The Western Wall has been defended by the Orthodox faith for generations, which is why many of the traditions have been maintained such as gender segregation.
 Many Orthodox Jews believe that in order to keep the sanctity of the wall, proper gender roles must be adhered.
-In the mid-twentieth century, a mechitza was set up at the wall to maintain and enforce gender separation; this caused conflict between the ultra-Orthodox Jews and the Arabs.
+In the mid-twentieth century, a mechitza was set up at the wall to maintain and enforce gender separation; this caused conflict between the Haredi Jews and the Arabs.
 The progressives responded to these actions by the Orthodox sector, by claiming that "the Wall is a shrine of all Jews, not one particular branch of Judaism" In 1988, Women of the Wall launched a campaign for recognition of women's right to pray at the Wall in their fashion.
 Their form and manner of prayer elicited a violent response from some Orthodox worshippers, and they were initially banned from holding services at the site.
 In response to the repeated arrests of women, including Anat Hoffman, trying to exercise their freedom of religion, the Jewish Agency observed "the urgent need to reach a permanent solution and make the Western Wall once again a symbol of unity among the Jewish people, and not one of discord and strife".
 The Israeli high court finally affirmed in 2000 the right to have women pray at the wall according to their custom, whether it be Reform, Conservative, or Orthodox.
 This new law included the right for women to be able to pray aloud, read from the Torah, and wear a tallit; the supreme court also recognized that the wall was "owned" by the Orthodox sector, but felt that women had the right to pray how they wish.
-After the supreme court ruled upon this, some ultra-Orthodox Jewish men tried to petition the court to criminalize women who read from the Torah, wore a tallit, or blew shofar at the Wall.
+After the supreme court ruled upon this, some Haredi Jewish men tried to petition the court to criminalize women who read from the Torah, wore a tallit, or blew shofar at the Wall.
 In 2003 this petition was looked at by the Israeli court and the court appealed the previously passed bill, the reasoning behind the repeal was because women praying at the wall would be a threat to public safety.
-The courts decision to once again limit women's rights at the Wall came from a place of fear, that if they did not limit their rights that there would be an uprising by the ultra-Orthodox sector.
+The courts decision to once again limit women's rights at the Wall came from a place of fear, that if they did not limit their rights that there would be an uprising by the Haredi sector.